ResearchKit/ResearchKit/docs-standalone/coding-style-guide.md

 #### 2.1.
 Variable Declarations

 Declare one variable per line even if they have the same type.
-In general it's a good idea to initialize variables with a reasonable value.
+In general it's a good idea to initialize primitive type variables with a reasonable value.

     // DO
-    int variable1 = -1;
-    int variable2 = -1;
+    int floatVariable = -1;
+    double doubleVariable = 0.0;
-    int *variablePointer = NULL;
+    int *cPointerVariable = NULL;

+Strong, weak, and autoreleasing object pointer stack variables are [implicitly initialized with `nil`](https://developer.apple.com/library/ios/releasenotes/ObjectiveC/RN-TransitioningToARC/Introduction/Introduction.html#//apple_ref/doc/uid/TP40011226-CH1-SW5) so you can either explicitly initialize them (with `nil` or any valid object) for visual homogeneity, or skip initializing them altogether.

+    // DO
     id object = nil;
     NSString *string = nil;
+    UIView *view = nil;
+    // ALSO OK
+    id object;
+    NSString *string;
+    UIView *view;

 When declaring pointers, there should be a space between the asterisk and the variable type, but none between the asterisk and the variable.